Toggle: English / Spanish

 Portuguese man-of-war and sea nettle stings are rarely deadly.
-Sea wasp stings can be deadly in minutes.
-The overall mortality rate after box-jellyfish stings may approach 15% to 20% in select locales.
+Sea wasp stings can kill a person within minutes.

 Auerbach, PS.
-Envenomation by Aquatic Invertebrates.
+Envenomation by aquatic invertebrates.
 In: Auerbach PS, ed.
 Wilderness Medicine.
 6th ed.
-Philadelphia, Pa: Mosby Elsevier; 2011:chap 80.
+Philadelphia, PA.
+Elsevier Mosby; 2011:chap 80.

 - Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, Washington.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.